 NFT is an acronym for the term non-fungible token, a form of digital token.
 Most of us are familiar with cryptocurrencies such as Bitcoin and Ether.
 Cryptocurrencies are fungible tokens.
 That is, each Bitcoin is identical to one another and, thus, are valued exactly the same (you can read our post on tokenomics for further details).
 In stark contrast, non-fungible tokens are used to represent unique assets.
 For example, NFTs can certify ownership of things such as digital art, in-game assets, and event tickets.
 While there is more focus on digital assets at the moment, it wouldn’t be surprising for NFTs to become more relevant for physical assets in the future as well.

 An important consideration when minting an NFT is its scarcity.
 One extreme is a 1/1 NFT (or 1×1 NFT) where there is a single token issued for a unique asset.
 Then, the owner of that single token is the owner of the asset.
 There can be multiple tokens issued for the same asset as well.
-For example in the case of a 1/100 NFT (or 1X100 NFT), a hundred editions of the same asset is issued.
+For example in the case of a 1/100 NFT (or 1X100 NFT), a hundred editions of the same asset are issued.
 The number of tokens can’t be altered once the issue is complete, securing the scarcity.

 For digital artists, the NFTs have the added benefit that they facilitate royalties by allowing a percentage of funds from all future sales to be transferred to them automatically.
-Clearly, this creates a passive income for artists beyond the original sale of NFTs, and help them earn a living from their work.
+Clearly, this creates a passive income for artists beyond the original sale of NFTs, and helps them earn a living from their work.

 NFTs started attracting a lot of media attraction in the past couple of years.
 This culminated when the famous digital artist Beeple’s digital art piece titled “Everydays – The First 5000 Days” was auctioned for $69.3 million in March 2021.
 That is right, nearly $70 million!
 This was the first-ever NFT auctioned by the Christie’s.